tarosky/hagakure/README.md

 #14     require /app/public/index.php   Line 17
 ```

-This log will always follow memoly limit Fatal Error by `wp-db.php`.
+This log will always follow the memory limit Fatal Error by `wp-db.php`.
 Now you can find `#8` calls `get_posts` repeatedly.

-We recommend to watch logs with notification services like [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).
+We recommend watching logs with notification services like [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).
-This error occurs on the productional environment and you may not have chanses to see it occurs.
+This error occurs in the productional environment, and you may not have a chance to see it occurs.
-We use Hagakure with our [hosting service](https://hosting.kunoichiwp.com/), please looking forward to see [our blog published](https://kunoichiwp.com/blog) and describing about the integration!
+We use Hagakure with our [hosting service](https://hosting.kunoichiwp.com/), please look forward to seeing [our blog published](https://kunoichiwp.com/blog) and describing the integration!

 This plugin also adds debug backtrace to error logs.
-To modify error level to detailed backtrace, define constant:
+To modify the error level to a detailed backtrace, define the constant:

 ```
 define( 'HAGAKURE_ERROR_LEVEL', E_NOTICE | E_USER_WARNING | E_WARNING | E_USER_ERROR; );
 ```

+Besides that, if `SAVEQUERIES` is set `true`, the slow query log will be logged with PHP debug backtrace.
+This helps you to debug.

+## Acknowledgements

+The base text for dummy content is "Three Ghost Story" by Charles Dickens.
+The text file is modified the one of [Project Gutenberg](https://www.gutenberg.org/ebooks/1289).

 ## Installation